How can my school be part of Hullabaloo?

 Get inspired and let your imagination run wild.
 Tell stories that matter to you.
 Rewriting and editing is crucial to making your poem the best it can possibly be.
 Memorizing your poem can make for a more dramatic, engaging performance.
 All your practicing will shine through when it comes time to get in front of the microphone.

 Ok, it’s four steps, but this step is so much fun, it barely counts.
 We promise to create a super-positive and supportive atmosphere for you to display your poetic awesomeness.
 There will be group cheers for the whole audience.
 We will boo the judges (we always do, then we remind everyone that we can’t have a slam without them).
 We will emphasize camaraderie over competition.
-There’ll be t-shirts, stickers, serious prizes, silly prizes, surprises and festival spirit galore!
-It’s going to be something you tell your grandkids about.
+There’ll be t-shirts, prizes, surprises and festival spirit galore!

-Whether you come as a performer or a spectator, this is one poetry show you won’t want to miss!
+Whether you come as a performer or a spectator, this is one poetry event you won’t want to miss!

 Have more questions?